 The Disney Infinity: Marvel Super Heroes Starter Pack will feature Toy Box Game discs, which players can use to access standalone game modes including Tower Defense and Dungeon Crawler games that any character from across the Disney Infinity universe can play.

 Players can now create their own interior levels where they can build rooms and theme them to their favorite characters.
 Unlock hundreds of furniture pieces and decorations based on iconic Disney and Marvel properties.
+New Toys

 New toys allow players to make more detailed games with beginnings, endings, winners, losers, result screens and virtually any type of game including races, battles, collection-based games, defense games or exploration adventures.